 The company’s talent gains the recognition and respect for a job well done and for the huge responsibility they carry to ensure the company performs well.

-The company benefits by fostering high performance, gaining competitive advantage and addresses the huge skills shortage that exists in the
+The company benefits by fostering high performance, gaining competitive advantage and addresses the huge skills shortage that exists in the UK.

 Offering stretching training and development opportunities can enhance job satisfaction.
 These usually highly educated top performers want to continue growing their skills through a range of options such as further academic qualifications, secondments and action learning opportunities.
 Likewise the company benefits from having top employees who are in the know with new ideas which help to stay ahead of competitors and avoid products and services becoming stale.
 Succession planning is ideal to pick out the talent pool for development.